mcsc-impact-climate/PepsiCo_NACFE_Analysis/README.md

 # Analysis of PepsiCo Data from the NACFE Trucking Pilot

-This repo contains code to extract the following operational parameters for PepsiCo's Tesla Semi pilot in California using data published [here](https://runonless.com/run-on-less-electric-depot-reports/) by NACFE from their 2023 Run On Less pilot:
+This repo contains some code to extract the following operational parameters for PepsiCo's Tesla Semi pilot in California using data published [here](https://runonless.com/run-on-less-electric-depot-reports/) by NACFE from their 2023 Run On Less pilot:
 * Charging power
 * Extrapolated battery capacity
 * Extrapolated truck range